Autism (ASD) Assessment Services & Multisensory Learning Support in Earlwood

 - Observation of your (or your child’s) interaction with others

-- Diagnostic assessments (including TOPL-2 and SRS)
+- Diagnostic tests (including TOPL-2 and SRS)

 People with autism are often good at learning by heart, which is also known as rote memory.
 In fact, many people with ASD can remember large chunks of information, like conversations from a movie.
 The multisensory approach has also proven to be highly successful.